 For language, you don’t want to lose anything in translation.
 It is unlikely many of your sellers will write product and service descriptions in multiple languages.
 They are probably going to write just one version, and it will be up to your platform to translate it to other languages.
 Is your marketplace prepared to meet that challenge?

 For example, consider the work we did for this client.
-They manage properties and rents them to willing tenants.
-Of course, the client wanted to make sure that it had high occupation rates.
-But they also needed to monitor the popularity of properties in different locations, so it could adjust its rental rates to mirror market demand.
+They manage properties and rent them to tenants.
+Of course, the client wanted to make sure that occupation rates were high.
+But they also needed to monitor the popularity of properties in different locations, so they could adjust rental rates to mirror market demand.

-We helped our client discover the metrics it needed to monitor to be successful.
-We then built a dashboard so it could easily monitor those aspects of their business.
-The result was that the time spent on administrative tasks decreased by 200%, maintenance efficiency doubled, and conversion improved by 30%.
+We first helped our client discover the right metrics they needed to monitor.
+Then we then built a dashboard so they could easily monitor those aspects of their business.
+The result was that time spent on administrative tasks decreased by 200%, maintenance efficiency doubled, and conversion improved by 30%.